Greater-London-Authority/process-published-nhs-data/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Since 2012, the City Intelligence Unit’s Demography Team made has use of extracts of patient register data as part of its ongoing analysis of population change.
+Since 2012, the City Intelligence Unit’s Demography Team has used extracts of patient register data as part of its ongoing analysis of population change.
 These extracts were provided under license by the NHS and consisted of aggregate counts of persons registered with a GP by